Difference Between Excel Rows and Columns

 - A column is a vertical line of cells.
 Each column has a unique letter that identifies it.

-Let’s understand the rows and columns with an example:
+Let’s understand this with an example:

 Excel Rows vs Columns Infographics

-- Rows are the horizontal lines in the worksheet and columns are the vertical lines in the worksheet
+- Rows are the horizontal lines in the worksheet, and columns are the vertical lines in the worksheet

-- In the worksheet, total rows are 10,48,576 while total columns are 16,384.
+- In the worksheet, the total rows are 10,48,576, while the total columns are 16,384.

-- In the worksheet, rows are ranging from 1 to 1,048,576 while columns are ranging from A to XFD
+- In the worksheet, rows are ranging from 1 to 1,048,576, while columns are ranging from A to XFD.

-- To select an entire specific row, press Shift + Space bar while to select the entire column, press Ctrl+ Space bar
+- To select an entire specific row, press Shift + Space bar while to select the entire column, press Ctrl+ Space bar.

 - The default row height is 18.75 pt. and 25 pixels, while the default width of the column is 8.43 pt. and 64 pixels.